slaviqueue/fatalist-js/README.md

 const span = document.querySelector('span')
 ```

-Then initialize our state machine with some initial state
+Then create our state machine with some initial state
 ```javascript
 const stater = new StateMachine('IDLE_STATE')
 ```